turingschool-examples/intermission-assignments/prep-for-module-3-backend.markdown

 ## Most Important

+### HTTP Request/Response

+**Using paper and a writing utensil:**

+* On one piece of paper, write out all of the parts of an example HTTP GET request
+* On a separate piece of paper, write out an example response to that request with all of the parts.

 ### SQL/ActiveRecord

 Entering Module 3 with a solid understanding of ActiveRecord and SQL is key to getting the module off to a good start.
 Make sure you are able to write and understand queries that involve multiple `JOIN` statements and that combine math functions.